TitoMoi/servihelper/README.md

 Only the time format can't be changed, but you can select a lang that suits your format.

-Benefits & Disadvantages of using and offline app:

 ## Benefits and disadvantages of using an offline app

 | Offline _(Servihelper)_ vs other online solutions    | Servihelper(offline)                                                                      | Online apps                                                                                                          |